Kilo-Loco/drafts/amplify-macos/README.md

 Build and run on an iPhone simulator and you will be able to sign in using the credentials used to sign up on macOS:

 ![Sign in on iPhone](assets/amplify-macos-ios-demo.gif)

+## Conclusion

+The latest release of the Amplify Libraries for Swift now has beta support for macOS and work has already started to support more Apple platforms.
+As you use Amplify to build your next project, be sure to reach out on the [GitHub](https://github.com/aws-amplify/amplify-swift) repository, or through the Amplify Discord server under the [#swift-help](http://discord.gg/invite/amplify) channel to help us prioritize features and enhancements.

+To get started building iOS and/or macOS apps with Amplify, please visit the [Amplify Library for Swift documentation](https://docs.amplify.aws/start/q/integration/ios/).